Junxiao-Zhao/Identify_moods_contained_in_the_social_network_comments/README.md

 ## Identify moods contained in the social network comments
-- Used TF-iDF and NLP to preprocess the [social media comments](https://github.com/SophonPlus/ChineseNlpCorpus/tree/master/datasets/simplifyweibo_4_moods) with three moods
+- Used TF-iDF, PCA, and NLP to preprocess the [social media comments](https://github.com/SophonPlus/ChineseNlpCorpus/tree/master/datasets/simplifyweibo_4_moods) with three moods
 - Applied Naive Bayes Classifier to identify moods and achieved 66% accuracy
 - Applied Decision Tree to identify moods and achieved 90% accuracy